New Orleans African American Museum

-The New Orleans African American Museum in New Orleans, Louisiana, is located in the historic Tremé neighborhood, the oldest-surviving black community in the United States.
+The New Orleans African American Museum (NOAAM) is a museum in New Orleans, Louisiana's visiting Tremé neighborhood, the oldest-surviving black community in the United States.
 The NOAAM of Art, Culture and History seeks to educate and to preserve, interpret, and promote the contributions that people of African descent have made to the development of New Orleans and Louisiana culture, as slaves and as free people of color throughout the history of American slavery as well as during emancipation, Reconstruction, and contemporary times.

+Description

 The NOAAM property encompasses seven historical structures located on the site of a former plantation.
-The main large building, built of brick in 1828–1829, is the Meilleur-Goldthwaite House, the finest remaining Creole "maison de maître" or master's house in the city.
+A significant large building, built of brick in 1828–1829, is the Meilleur-Goldthwaite House, the finest remaining Creole "maison de maître" or master's house in the city.
 It is a raised center-hall cottage with large dormer windows.
 Its outbuildings, original interior, and much of the large lot on which it was built have been preserved as part of the site.

 In September 1991, the Villa Meilleur was purchased by the City of New Orleans.
 This historic landmark was restored under the administration of Mayor Marc H. Morial, the Mayor's Division of Housing & Neighborhood Development, New Orleans Affordable Home Ownership, and the U.S. Department of Housing and Urban Development.

 It has become the cornerstone of redevelopment in Tremé.
 Permanent and temporary exhibits spotlight contemporary artists in the main house and in the former slave quarters.
 Having suffered substantial roof and water damage during Hurricane Katrina in 2005, the museum was restored and reopened in February 2008.
 Additional improvements to the remaining structures started under the leadership of former Executive Director Jonn Hankins.